Peter Knight's Web Site

 tiny tiny sketch

 This is Gustav Mahler, the composer.
-I started drawing Mahler for my friend Eddie Creedy at Christ Church.
+I started drawing Mahler for my friend Eddie Creedy at Christ Church in about 1982.
 He was my neighbour, and a musician, and he introduced me to a lot of classical music as well as aiding and abetting my appreciation of Frank Sinatra.
 I kind of lost contact with Eddie before I gave him any of the pictures, but I have a load of sketches like this one in various states of scribble and incompletion.
 I quite like this one: it's big and scruffy and could have been drawn by a gorilla with a blunt stick.
 It's based on a photo on some record sleeve.
 Mahler's is an interesting story.
 And yes, of course, I used to listen to Mahler while doing the drawings.
 Can't you tell!
 Click the picture to see it bigger.
 Eddie, if you're there, this is for you.

 Gustav Mahler